Vyral/base-template/_posts/2018-05-09-weve-just-sold-a-home-for-some-wonderful-clients.md

 A lot of credit goes to the sellers, who maintained this home beautifully and put in some lovely additions.
 They’re also great to work with because they followed our advice and guidance, which **resulted in an offer close to $20,000 over the list price.** We wish them the best in their new home.

 If you or anyone you know needs professional representation or advice on getting top value for your home, please feel free to reach out to us.
-We’d be glad to help you.&nbsp;
+We’d be glad to help you.